" Our Lady of the Shards" is an evolving series of ceramic ICONS that began when I

 artifacts, the faces of the forgotten rising from the buried past?

-Influenced by my interest in Catholic and other Shrines, I thought particularly of those who were not honored but should be: the forgotten Midwives who brought
+Influenced by my interest in Catholic and other Shrines, I thought particularly of

 our ancestors into the world, the Wise Women and the Weavers and the Spinners,